 When the operation is over you will be woken up.
-You will be transferred to the recovery ward where specially trained nurses will look after you, make sure you have good pain relief and that you are breathing well.
+You will be transferred to either the recovery ward or the cardiothoracic critical care unit (CTCCU) where specially trained nurses will look after you.
+They will make sure you have good pain relief and that you are breathing well.
 You will be given oxygen through a face mask to help you recover.